frePPLe/frepple/doc/installation-guide/linux-binaries.rst

 This section shows the completely automated installation script for installing and configuring frePPLe with a PostgreSQL database on an Ubuntu server.

-We use this script for our unit tests.
+We use this script for our unit tests and docker images.
 You can use it as a guideline and inspiration for your own deployments.

 ::